 School campuses are usually purpose-built and are spacious and modern, sometimes with dedicated sports grounds.
 Due to the large number of British expats in Mallorca, native English-speaking teachers are also very common in the island’s international schools.
 The bilingual aspect of many international schools here also means that native Spanish-speaking teachers are equally common.

-Below, we have compiled our top 5 international schools in Mallorca.
+Below, we have compiled the top 5 international schools in Mallorca according to our users.
 However, there are another 12 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Mallorca based on your requirements.